-Andrew Kruczkiewicz, Technical Advisor
+Andrew Kruczkiewicz, Technical Adviser

-He is also a staff research associate and lecturer at the International Research Institute for Climate and Society at Columbia University in New York City, focusing on remote sensing and early warning.
+He is also a staff research associate and lecturer at the International Research Institute for Climate and Society at Columbia University, focusing on remote sensing and early warning.

-Andrew graduated from Columbia University’s Climate and Society master’s programme, and interned for NASA researching the application of satellite data to monitoring inundation in East Africa.
+Andrew graduated from the university’s master’s programme on climate and society, and interned for NASA researching the application of satellite data to monitoring inundation in East Africa.